clover0916/11Tube-Music/README.md

 4. Once the installation is finished, launch 11Tube Music by double-clicking its icon on the desktop or searching for it in the applications menu.

 ## Features
-- Resume previous session music.
+- Resume previous session music
-- Stream music videos from YouTube without ads (Plugin).
+- Stream music videos from YouTube without ads (Plugin)
-- Show Show playing status on Discord (Plugin).
+- Show Show playing status on Discord (Plugin)
+- Visualizer (Plugin)
+- Cinematic Lighting (Plugin)
+- Overlay (Plugin)
-- User-friendly interface with intuitive navigation and controls.
+- User-friendly interface with intuitive navigation and controls

 ## Troubleshooting
 If you encounter any issues while using 11Tube Music, try the following steps to resolve them: